tensorleap/leap-cli/pkg/tensorleapapi/docs/UpdateSecretManagerParams.md

 ### NewUpdateSecretManagerParams

-`func NewUpdateSecretManagerParams(id string, name string, ) *UpdateSecretManagerParams`
+`func NewUpdateSecretManagerParams(cid string, name string, ) *UpdateSecretManagerParams`

 NewUpdateSecretManagerParams instantiates a new UpdateSecretManagerParams object This constructor will assign default values to properties that have it defined,